igmhub/LaCE/README.md

 In the `Notebooks` folder, there are several tutorials one can run to learn how to use the archives and emulators.

-- Archive tutorial: notebooks/Tutorial_bookkeeping.ipynb
+- Archive tutorial: notebooks/Tutorial_bookkeeping.py
-- Emulator tutorial: notebooks/Tutorial_emulator.ipynb
+- Emulator tutorial: notebooks/Tutorial_emulator.py

-In the `tests` folder, there are four scripts that you can run to open a Gadget or Nyx archive and run the G^and NN emulators.
+In the `tests` folder, there is a script that you can run to check that the package is working properly.